Fuel Injector Replacement Cost

 — Nick, service manager at an ASE-certified repair shop

-If all you’re experiencing is a very mild loss of fuel economy, it’s possible that a single can of fuel additive can help your vehicle run a little better.
+If all you’re experiencing is a very mild loss of fuel economy, it’s possible that a $15 can of fuel additive can help your vehicle perform better.
 Products like Techron, Sea Foam and Royal Purple Max-Clean work by mixing in with your gas and breaking up the gunk as they pass through your fuel system.

-“You can do fuel injector cleaners via an additive to the gas tank plus a cleaner through the intake.
+“You can do fuel injector cleaners via an additive to the gas tank, plus a cleaner through the intake.
 It cleans the carbon buildup,” Nick said.
-Many auto enthusiasts swear by these additive products, and for $15 a can, they might be worth a try.

 “By the time you’re at the point of having misfires, getting engine codes and feeling vibrations, it’s probably time to replace at least one fuel injector,” Nick advised.